CRA Interview Questions

 Critical Thinking and Problem-Solving Skills

-Tell me about a time when you were working on a project and an unexpected problem occurred.The interviewer is looking for how you initially reacted, how you proceeded to handle the problem, and what the final outcome was.
+Tell me about a time when you were working on a project and an unexpected problem occurred.

-Even if the hiring manager doesn’t ask this question, preparing for it will make you a much stronger interviewer because it will enable you to have examples which will articulate the following skills:
+The interviewer is looking for how you initially reacted, how you proceeded to handle the problem, and what the final outcome was.
+Even if the hiring manager doesn’t ask this question, preparing for it will make you a much stronger interviewer because it will enable you to have examples that will articulate the following skills on how you:

-• How you handle difficult situations.
+• Handle difficult situations.

-• How you prioritize or reprioritize on the fly.
+• Prioritize or reprioritize on the fly.

-• How you solve problems in spite of the situation presented.
+• Solve problems despite the situation presented.

-• How you communicate and escalate.
+• Communicate and escalate.

-• How you delegate or ask for help.
+• Delegate or ask for help.

 • And in some cases, how you learn.
 Meaning, is there anything you will be able to proactively do on future projects to avoid a similar situation?

-Tell me about a difficult decision you’ve made this year.I like this question because it helps me to understand what my candidate considers ‘difficult’.
+Tell me about a difficult decision you’ve made this year.

+I like this question because it helps me to understand what my candidate considers ‘difficult’.
 Be prepared to discuss how you came to the decision, how you communicated the decision, and what the ultimate outcome was.

-Explain the most difficult project you have ever worked on.Be sure to describe what made it difficult.
+Be sure to describe what made it difficult.
 I would also state that it is important to understand the intention of the question.
 Is the interviewer looking for your competency (i.e., what is the most complex protocol you have worked on), or a general question (i.e., the project team or project circumstances are what made the project difficult)?

 One candidate, however, answered that his most difficult project had been setting up his sister’s home computer.
 In the whole scheme of things, his ‘difficult project’ just didn’t seem to measure up when compared to other students’ examples.

-Maybe what made this project difficult to him was working with his sister.
+Maybe what made this project difficult for him was working with his sister.
 The problem was that he didn’t articulate that to me…and at the time, I was a novice interviewer and didn’t think to ask.

 A side note from Ang: Always (always always) explain what made the project difficult and how you tackled it anyway.